718 Naval Air Squadron: Jet conversion training

 A de Havilland Sea Vampire similar to ones used by the unit in 1955.

 Nearly ten years later, on 26 April 1955, the squadron was re-established at RNAS Stretton (HMS Blackcap), Cheshire.
 Its primary function was to train Royal Naval Volunteer Reserve pilots from 1831 Naval Air Squadron in operating the Supermarine Attacker, a naval jet fighter aircraft and the de Havilland Sea Vampire jet fighter aircraft.

 Later in the year, the unit relocated to RAF Honiley, Warwickshire, to collaborate with 1833 Naval Air Squadron in fulfilling the same training responsibilities.

 The unit was ultimately disbanded for the last time on 31 December 1955, having successfully completed its assigned tasks.

-Aircraft operated
+Aircraft flown

 The squadron operated a variety of different aircraft and versions: